 Notes

-- Low Sugar Sparkling water or grapefruit soda options – La Croix, Bai Bubbles, or Izze Sparkling grapefruit are all naturally sweetened with no added sugar.
+Lower sugar sparkling water options – La Croix, Spindfrift, or Izze Sparkling grapefruit are all naturally sweetened with no added sugar.
+If you prefer no grapefruit flavor, then club soda also works!

 - Prep Time: 10 min